chendry/LSY201/README.md

 ### Debugging Information

-Call `setDebugSerial` to have additional debug information written to a serial
+Call `setDebugSerial` to have debug information written to a serial object:
-object:

     camera.setDebugSerial(Serial);

 Most of the methods of LSY201 send some bytes to the camera and read some bytes back.
-Those requests and responses are logged to the debug serial object when set.
+These requests and responses are logged to the debug serial object when present.

 For example, the following debug output shows the bytes transmitted and received while changing the image resolution to 640x480, resetting the camera,